dominiksalvet/risc63/readme.md

 > 64-bit processor used within my bachelor thesis.

-RISC63 is the processor prototype of the custom [RISC64 architecture](https://github.com/dominiksalvet/risc64).
-It is a **purely 64-bit RISC processor** with pipelining described in VHDL.
-Being based on such an unconventional processor architecture, it features the following traits:
+RISC63 is a **purely 64-bit RISC processor** with pipelining described in VHDL.
+It is the prototype of a carefully crafted [RISC64 architecture](https://github.com/dominiksalvet/risc64) and its main purpose is to demonstrate the RISC64 abilities.
+To truly achieve that, the whole RISC63 has been designed in a simple manner.
+Convince yourself — look around.

+Since RISC63 is a prototype, it does not implement all RISC64 features.
+Nevertheless, the following implemented features indicate that RISC63 itself is an unconvetional processor architecture, which has something to offer:

 * 16-bit instructions
 * 64-bit loads and stores